sirech/talk-cd-myths-and-realities/presentation.md

 ???

 - not very concrete, can we picture how to apply them, though?
-- was talking to another former student of this program that now works at TW as well
+- was talking to a colleague that studied here as well
 - recommended a proper practical case from the industry

 ---